karllhughes/personal-blog-5/_posts/2021-05-26-business-advisor.markdown

 5. Involve them in your planning.
 Business advisors bring a fresh perspective from an external viewpoint.
 They may be able to spot something you’ve overlooked and identify underlying problems before they worsen.

 As a founder, it's tempting to do everything on your own but having great business advisors is essential to your startup's longevity.
 Getting timely and relevant advice from people who have been through this before will make taking your business to the next level much easier.

+_Want more reading material?
+Check out [my list of startup books for founders](https://www.karllhughes.com/posts/startup-books) to fill your library._